Active Inference Demo: T-Maze Environment

 === Starting experiment ===

-Reward condition: Left, Observation: [CENTER, No reward, Cue Left]
+Reward condition: Left, Observation: [CENTER, No reward, Cue Right]

 [Step 0] Action: [Move to CUE LOCATION]